CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (5) Orphanages;

-(d) Account 4445, vendor payments, shall be for expenditures to private individuals or organizations that provide public assistance; and
+(d) Account 4445, “Vendor Payments,” shall be for expenditures to private individuals or organizations that provide public assistance; and

-(e) Account 4449, other welfare, shall be for expenditures for goods or services not classified in (a) through (d) above.
+(e) Account 4449, “Other Welfare,” shall be for expenditures for goods or services not classified in (a) through (d) above.

-Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04
+Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04; ss by #10214, eff 10-24-12; ss by #13489, eff 11-15-22 (see Revision Note at chapter heading for Rev 1700)

-Rev 1705.10 Function: Culture and Recreation.
+Rev 1705.10 Culture and Recreation.
 Expenditures for cultural and recreational activities maintained for the benefit of residents and visitors shall be as follows:

-(a) Account 4520, parks and recreation, shall be for expenditures for maintenance and administrative costs related to:
+(a) Account 4520, “Parks and Recreation,” shall be for expenditures for maintenance and administrative costs related to:

 (1) Recreational activities;